Spiritual-Entanglement/rumc-snsg/Revelation/05-InterpretingTheMystery-Part03.md

 	   - Local level persecution, not blanket Roman policy.
 	   - Visions of horrific persecution beyond what any of the churches have yet experienced.
 	     - it magnifies the thread of persecution to show the empire's true character.
-         - our faith should take the form of resistence.
+         - our faith should take the form of resistance.
 	   - Revelations response to injustice is complex.
 	     - it does not equate justice with retribution.
 	2. Assimilation.